recoveryhub/edition_template/paratext/docs/2-setup-guide.md

 ### <span style="color: #0c4e6d;">**<u>Step 2: Create a Template Edition</u>**</span>

 To get started with your own edition, you’ll need to create a GitHub repository for your project using our Recovery Hub edition template.
+(The repository is the folder that stores all of the code for a given project.)

 First, visit the Recovery Hub’s [repository home page](https://github.com/recoveryhub/edition_template).